Jezza34000/py-petkit-api/README.md

 Check at the usage in the Home Assistant integration : [here](https://github.com/Jezza34000/homeassistant_petkit)

+## Help and Support

+A discord server is available for support and help, check here: [here](https://github.com/Jezza34000/homeassistant_petkit)

 ## Contributing

-Contributions are welcome!
+Contributions are welcome!\
 Please open an issue or submit a pull request.

 ## License